Loading NuWatt Energy...

 More affluent neighborhoods with larger lots and newer homes.
 Excellent roof conditions, minimal shading, and higher electricity consumption make for strong solar ROI.

-Typical installation 1-3 days.
-Electrical and building inspection by the City of Framingham.
+Typical installation 1-3 days, then electrical and building inspection by the City of Framingham.

 ~$432/yr